 Safeguards

-• Ratings and rankings are editorial decisions.
-No company can pay to change its score, improve its placement, or guarantee a review.
+- Ratings and rankings are editorial decisions.
+No company — including any we share ownership with — can pay to change a score, improve a ranking, or guarantee a review.
+A product receiving a 6/10 or lower is as important to our credibility as one receiving a 9/10.

-• Affiliate relationships do not affect content.
-If we earn commissions through product links in the future (see Advertising and Sponsorship), this will not alter any assessment.
+- Affiliate relationships do not affect content.
 Products that earn affiliate revenue receive the same scrutiny as those that do not.

 The disclosure we place on every review and comparison page